Leveraging configuration interaction singles for qualitative descriptions of ground and excited states: state-averaging, linear-response, and spin-projection: Results

 For SACIS and DCIS, spin-restricted calculations were enforced so that all computed states were singlets.
 In contrast, for spin-projected methods, all parameters were optimized spin-unrestrictedly, and four grid points were used for numerical integration.
 To perform SACIS and SAECIS calculations, we first converged the corresponding CIS and ECIS states using restricted HF and SUHF orbitals, respectively, and subsequently used them as initial guesses.

+In state-averaged schemes, the number of states included in the averaging must be chosen appropriately.
+In practice, it is typically sufficient to include the lowest few states that may become nearly degenerate along the potential energy surface of interest.
+We find that the qualitative features of the results are not overly sensitive to moderate variations in the number of averaged states, provided that the relevant low-lying states are included.
 For the benchmark calculations in Section~\ref{sec:benchmark}, we state-averaged over a fixed manifold of $n$ states that includes prescribed numbers of roots from each irrep in the benchmark set (including the ground state).
 In all methods, however, point-group symmetry constraints were not enforced during the orbital optimization.
 Therefore, for the SA optimization of multiple states with designated symmetry, we employed DIIS and, in each macro iteration, first converged more than $n$ CIS/ECIS roots in the micro step.
 From these converged roots, we then identified and selected the lowest-energy solutions with the desired irreps following the protocol described in Section~\ref{sec:PG}, and used only this selected set to construct the SA orbital gradient for the subsequent DIIS update.